usnationalarchives/nara-ruby/README.md

 ## Usage

 There are many options and search criteria that can be used.
-The best way to learn about them is by exploring the {interactive documentation}[https://catalog.archives.gov/interactivedocumentation] and other {provided documentation}[https://github.com/usnationalarchives/Catalog-API/blob/master/search_and_export.md].
+The best way to learn about them is by exploring the [interactive documentation](https://catalog.archives.gov/interactivedocumentation) and other [provided documentation](https://github.com/usnationalarchives/Catalog-API/blob/master/search_and_export.md).
 The basic usage is as follows.

 Search for a record by keyword using pagination: